dotlang/language/README.md

 //all enums are based on int8
 enum
 {
-    SAT = 0,  //value is mandatory
+    SAT,  //value is not mandatory
     SUN = 1,
     MON = 2,
 }